 What if I do not meet the minimum grazing requirement?

-If the required 120 grazing days minimum is not met after four months, OTCO will examine your Organic System Plan (OSP) for information and confirmation regarding your location, seasonality, climate, and intended grazing season length.
+If the required 120 grazing days minimum is not met during the grazing season, OTCO will examine your Organic System Plan (OSP) for information and confirmation regarding your location, seasonality, climate, and intended grazing season length.
 Usually, the grazing season is much longer than the 120-day minimum, but the length varies based on region.

 We hold you accountable to the details of your OSP’s grazing plan.
 Please note, the grazing season may or may not be continuous due to weather conditions or climate.

 You must find an approach to calculate animals’ dry matter demand and dry matter intake.
 We will review your methods to determine appropriateness and accuracy.